 - 1. Complete a minimum of 46 semester hours of coursework beyond the MA in Education (600-level or above) with a minimum GPA of 3.50. - 2.
 Complete a minimum of 3 semester hours of fieldwork. - 3.
 Pass the written comprehensive examination. - 4.
-Publication/s or acceptance for publication in internationally/nationally indexed journal. - Pass an oral defense of his/her dissertation before the Dissertation Defense Committee.
-5. - 6.
-Publish at least one article in an international/nationally indexed journal. - 7.
+Pass an oral defense of his/her dissertation before the Dissertation Defense Committee. - 5.
 Complete the Service Learning (p.
-75) requirement. - 8.
+75) requirement. - 6.
 Develop an e-portfolio to showcase work done to meet the professional competencies.